 I have been at my school for 14 years; Will, 14, too; Thomas, six; Ned, five.
 Eighth grade was our first year as a group of four, and we definitely spent our fair share of time together.
-We would hang out every Friday night playing video games, mostly Call of Duty or watching classically terrible movies like Soul Plane or The Room, or just talking about how weird it would be to be freshmen in the fall.
+We would hang out every Friday night playing video games, mostly “Call of Duty,” or watching classically terrible movies like “Soul Plane” or “The Room,” or just talking about how weird it would be to be freshmen in the fall.
 High school seemed like it would be so foreign, so different than what we were used to.
 We always imagined it would be far more different than it actually turned out to be.
 By the time the summer between eighth and ninth grade rolled around, we had spent an incalculable amount of time together.
-Last year we had the similar conversations as in eighth grade, conversations about being seniors and how weird it would be to be somewhere completely different the following fall, somewhere without the rest of the guys.
-That evening we decided that we needed one last big trip all together, something to bring us closer than ever before, a road trip.
+Last year we had similar conversations as in eighth grade, conversations about being seniors and how weird it would be to be somewhere completely different the following fall, somewhere where we would no longer be together.
+That evening we decided that we needed one last big adventure as a group, something to bring us closer than ever before – a road trip.

-The US interstate system is a magnificent beast.
+The U.S. interstate system is a magnificent beast.
 A tangled web of 47,856 miles of roads spanning all 50 states and Puerto Rico.
 The long, wide roads of the United States are often romanticized in literature and film, but they have simpler beginnings than these stories let on.
 The program was championed by Dwight D. Eisenhower, for which the road network is named.

 The first car journey was nothing like Dr. Jackson’s adventure.
 It had more humble beginnings.
 In 1888, Bertha Benz, wife of Karl Benz, the inventor of the automobile and the two-stroke internal combustion engine, embarked on a short road trip of only a few miles with her two teenage sons, Eugen and Richard; many say the trip was to her mother’s house for a visit.
-They set off in early one August morning at around 5 am.
+They set off one August morning at around 5 a.m.
 They had to leave so early because the car was very slow.
-It produced less than one horsepower and had a top speed of less than 10 mph on a gentle downhill.
+It produced less than one horsepower and had a top speed of under 10 mph on a gentle downhill.
 This long trip to Grandma’s house was the first ever car journey, a trip devoid of the romance that road trips eventually became synonymous with.

-A sea turtle’s ability to detect longitude is very interesting, and it poses a unique question.
 A turtle’s ability to detect longitude is based on it knowing how far it is from the North Pole.
 That said, the magnetic North Pole, which the sea turtle can sense the location of, and the true north pole are not in the same place.
 This means that slowly, as magnetic north shifts, the turtle’s map does too.
 Even though the map shifts, it shifts the same for each turtle, so a turtle and its family will always end up together, with one another, at the same beach.
 A dive guide I once had claimed that he “helped a turtle get out of a net and onto its home beach, and every few years when that turtle returns [he] meets it on the beach to say hi, and [he] likes to think that the turtle remembers who it is.”